Lowe's Companies, Inc. to Host - GuruFocus.com

 PR Newswire

 MOORESVILLE, N.C., Nov.
-9, 2022 /PRNewswire/ -- Lowe's Companies, Inc. (NYSE: LOW) announced today that it will hold its Third Quarter 2022 Earnings Conference Call at 9 a.m.
-Eastern time on Wednesday, Nov.
-16. A webcast will be available by visiting the Quarterly Earnings section of the Lowe's Investor Relations website, ir.lowes.com.
-Supplemental materials will be available 15 minutes before the start of the conference call.
+16, 2022 /PRNewswire/ -- Lowe's Companies, Inc. (NYSE: LOW) announced today that it will hold its 2022 Analyst and Investor Conference at 8 a.m.
+Eastern time on Wednesday, Dec.
+7 in New York City.
+The company will provide updates on key growth initiatives and long-term financial targets.

+A webcast will be available by visiting the Events and Presentations section of the Lowe's Investor Relations website, ir.lowes.com.
+Supplemental materials will be available at 6 a.m.
+ET the morning of the event.

 What: